-Following a request from the government for venues to voluntarily shut down as part of ‘social distancing’ measures, Bridgwater Arts Centre will be closing as a venue since the 19th March and at the moment we are uncertain as to when we will be re-opening.
+Following a request from the government for venues to voluntarily shut down as part of ‘social distancing’ measures, Bridgwater Arts Centre has been closed as a venue since the 19th March and at the moment we are uncertain as to when we will be re-opening.

 Thanks to all for your support.